/

 Potential risks during unsupervised withdrawal may include:

-- Dangerous increases in heart rate or blood pressure
+• Elevated heart rate or blood pressure

-- Strong cravings that increase relapse risk
+• Strong cravings that increase the chance of relapse

 Substances That Often Require Medical Detox